 - Google ‘Abusive Relationship Support’ or ‘Help getting out of an abusive relationship’ in your area – a whole bunch of options will pop up from counselling to support groups.
 Find one that resonates and honour yourself by follow through and attending or calling.

 - If you are in really dire straights and have found yourself on the receiving end of physical abuse, call 911 immediately!
 They will help you get the help that you need and get you away from that potentially life threatening situation.

 REMEMBER – you are not alone, you are never alone.
 From the thousands of women and men who have lived and survived an abusive relationship, we all have your back.
 You are a victim right now, but you won’t always be.
 You have the strength and the power to take care of yourself starting RIGHT NOW.
 And if you have children, you have the power to take care of THEM by taking care of yourself first.

 GRIEF: ALLOW yourself to feel the grief, have compassion for yourself.
 This is a relationship that you once had so much hope for and that you wanted to be ‘the one’ – the safe place, the passionate place.
 There is no shame in realizing that you were wrong about this person.
 Grieve the loss, because my dear, it is a BIG LOSS.
 That is ok.
 Let it be.
 Once you work yourself out of this you will be much more equipped to find a healthy, happy relationship, and you will – it will just take some time.

-There is no shame, there is no judgement, there is only a road out and a road away from the shame and judgement that has been placed on you to keep you controlled.
+There is no shame, there is no judgment, there is only a road out and a road away from the shame and judgment that has been placed on you to keep you controlled.
 Start right now.

 I’ve been there and I’ve survived and now I thrive.
 If you need to connect to me and share your story, please feel free to.
 I am here and I can help!